 - (1) A plan must be submitted to the Executive Director and Auxiliary Human Resources.
-The plan must include what courses will be taken and how it will benefit the Association. - (2) Advance approval must be granted by the employee's Unit Director and the Director of Human Resources. - (3) The employee must have completed at least one year of satisfactory employment in a Benefited status capacity, and be actively working throughout the respective semester. - (4) The employee must pay for the course in advance, and receive a passing grade in order to receive reimbursement from the Association for the tuition. - (5) Funds must be available in the respective employee's unit budget.
-Priority for funds will be given to those employees who enroll in Fresno State courses. - (6) The coursework must be directly related to the employee's existing job and must help maintain or improve the knowledge and skills required for that job. - (7) For those employees attending Fresno State, the Association will pay up to the maximum annual amount for "registration fees" per semester. - (8) Employees who are taking courses and who are laid off during their course of employment will not be subject to repayment provisions.
+The plan must include what courses will be taken and how it will benefit the Association. - (2) Advance approval must be granted by the employee's Unit Director and the Director of Human Resources.
+If an employee enrolls in courses without proper approval, the employee will be responsible for the expense. - (3) The employee must have completed at least one (1) year of satisfactory employment in a Benefited status capacity, and be actively working throughout the respective semester. - (4) The employee must pay for the course in advance, and show documentation of a passing grade in order to receive reimbursement from the Association for the tuition. - (5) Funds must be available in the respective employee's unit budget.
+Priority for funds will be given to those employees who enroll in Fresno State courses.

+- (6) The coursework must be directly related to the employee's existing job and must help maintain or improve the knowledge and skills required for that job. - (7) For those employees attending Fresno State, the Association will pay up to the maximum annual amount for "registration fees" per semester. - (8) Employees who are taking courses and who are laid off during their course of employment will not be subject to repayment provisions. - (9) Tuition reimbursement could be considered a taxable benefit bases on IRS guidelines.
+Please consult with Auxiliary Human Resources for further information.